jsoetens/udacity-nanodegree-fswd/fswd-project-3/README.md

 # FSWD Project 3 - Logs Analysis

 ## Goal of the Project
-Build an internal reporting tool in Python that will use information from the PostgreSQL database to discover what kind of articles the site's readers like.
+Build an internal reporting tool in Python that will use information from a PostgreSQL database to discover what kind of articles the site's readers like.

 ## Prerequisites
 This project makes use of a Linux-based VM, you'll need [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org).
 Fork or clone the repository to get the [VM configuration](https://github.com/udacity/fullstack-nanodegree-vm).
-The database setup in [newsdata.sql](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+The database setup and data can be found in [newsdata.sql](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).

 ## Getting Started
-Copy newsdata.sql to the vagrant folder of your Vagrant VM.
+Copy **newsdata.sql** and **logs_analysis.py** to the vagrant folder of your Vagrant VM.

 ```Shell
 cp ~/newsdata.sql ~/fullstack-nanodegree-vm/vagrant